mannabri/ionic-react-admob-example/README.md

 ```

 This will initialize AdMob for the whole app.

+# 3. Banner Ad

+Let's start with a minium setup and create a regular banner at the bottom of the app.

 Add the following code snippet in the `Tab1.tsx` file inside of the `Tab1` function body: